 1. First unplug the AC power cord from the failed power supply module.
 2. Depress the release tab on the power supply module as illustrated.
 3. Use the handle to pull the module straight out of the chassis.
 4. Replace the failed hot-swap unit with another identical power supply unit.
 5. Push the new power supply unit into the power bay until it clicks.
-6. Plug the AC power cord back into the unit and power up the server.
+6. Plug the AC power cord back into the unit.

-Figure 6-11.
+Figure 6-10.
 Removing/Replacing the Power Supply